-These Paleo pumpkin snickerdoodles are a real treat made with all wholesome ingredients!
+These paleo pumpkin snickerdoodles are a real treat made with all wholesome ingredients!
 Better still, with no eggs and no dairy, these are perfect for loads of special diets!
+I also show you how to make them keto-friendly too!

-It always a treat finding grain free baked goods that contain no eggs.
+It always a treat finding a paleo baked good that contain no eggs.
 It doesn’t happen a lot!

 My husband and I try and limit our grains, but our little guy can’t have any nuts or eggs…so any baked good I make for us is almost never OK for him.